 Webcams exist.
 Here are some you can consider.

 Before we start, some of you are going to say ‘but there are no DSLRs on this list’.
 That is correct.
-By and large, using a DSLR as a webcam, while feasible (in fact I’m doing it right now) is so much more trouble than it’s worth.
+By and large, using a DSLR as a webcam, while feasible (I’ve done it several times) is so much more trouble than it’s worth.
 You need external power, then you probably need a firmware hack (eg MagicLantern, NikonHacker) to disable power management or get a clean HDMI out, then you need to get the settings right, and get your workflow set up, etc etc … don’t ask.
 If you have to ask, it would be too difficult for you.

 I’ve done this a lot and it sucks every time and it’s more trouble than it’s worth.
-Please don’t argue with me about it.
 So to re-iterate:

 Please Don’t: